dhkey/SqlLite3-web-admin/README.md

 # SQLITE3 WEB ADMIN INTERFACE
 Simple web admin interface that allows you to watch/edit rows of tables.

+_Server is writed on python using flask, its easy to rewrite it for the framework you need like aiohttp or django._

 ## FUNCTIONS:

 **-filters**